ARWNI2S/TheCorporateWars/whitepaper/technologies/gameplay/deep-causality.md

 ## Modeling and Implementation

-In **The Corporate Wars**, interactive causality manifests in how _polities_ react and adapt to a mutable environment.
+In **The Corporate Wars**, interactive causality manifests in how _Polities_ react and adapt to a mutable environment.

 Decisions are not isolated: they affect resource availability, alter power structures, modify trade routes, and reconfigure alliances.